freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 Since the backup and restore operations both involve transferring *all* of your SecureDrop's stored submissions over Tor, the process can take a long time.

-Encouraging journalists to regularly delete older, unneeded submissions from the *Journalist Interface* will save time and improve reliability when doing backups.
+Encouraging *Journalists* to regularly delete older, unneeded submissions from the *Journalist Interface* will save time and improve reliability when doing backups.

-.. tip:: Although it varies, the average throughput of an onion service is
+.. tip:: Although it varies, the average throughput of an *Onion Service* is
          about 3 Mbps, or roughly 90 minutes for 2GB.
 Plan your backup and restore accordingly.